n0shake/Public-APIs/README.md

 ### Communication

+- [The SMS Works](https://thesmsworks.co.uk/sms-api) - The SMS Works provides a low-cost, reliable SMS API for developers.
+Pay only for delivered texts, all failed messages are refunded.💸
 - [Exotel](https://exotel.in/) - Exotel is a cloud telephony service provider for small and medium enterprises in India.
 Free 15-day trial.💸
 - [Africa's Talking](https://africastalking.com/) - Access African telco services through a HTTP API.💸